 RLCard: A Toolkit for Reinforcement Learning in Card Games¶

 RLCard is a toolkit for Reinforcement Learning (RL) in card games.
-It supports multiple card environments with easy-to-use interfaces.
-The goal of RLCard is to bridge reinforcement learning and imperfect information games, and push forward the research of reinforcement learning in domains with multiple agents, large state and action space, and sparse reward.
-RLCard is developed by DATA Lab at Texas A&M University.
+It supports multiple card environments with easy-to-use interfaces for implementing various reinforcement learning and searching algorithms.
+The goal of RLCard is to bridge reinforcement learning and imperfect information games.
+RLCard is developed by DATA Lab at Rice and Texas A&M University, and community contributors.

 Installation¶

-Make sure that you have Python 3.5+ and pip installed.
-We
+Make sure that you have Python 3.6+ and pip installed.
+We recommend installing the stable version of rlcard

 with pip